EggsDuty/SilkeProject/README.md

 * Delete an event

 **Chat**<br/>
-The chat allow for basic communication between you and your members.
+The chat allows for basic communication between you and your members.
 You can:
 * Send messages
 * Receive messages from others

-Finally, you can access your groups whiteboard by clicking a button.
+Finally, you can access your group's whiteboard by clicking a button.
 <hr/>

 ### Whiteboard